xiezhq-hermann/Algorithm-problem-set-solution/README.md

 # Algorithm-problem-set-solution
-Homework solution for 2017 Fall Algorithm Course in ShanghaiTech
+Homework solution for 2017 Fall Fundamental Algorithm (CS 140) and Algorithm Design and Analysis(CS 240) Course in ShanghaiTech